hceng123/VisionLibrary/README.md

 # VisionLibrary
 My Vision library for AOI.
-It is based on Opencv, provide learn, inspection and record management.
+It is based on Opencv, provide learning, inspection, alignment and record management utilities.